Who says there's no mystery anymore? Ranking the best matchups from the All-Star Game

 18. Daniel Murphy vs. Sale: 11 points

 Both of these ended with singles lined the other way into left field, good hitting by good hitters.
 Murphy's was especially fun, though, because of what he'd told Alex Rodriguez in an on-field interview the previous inning.
-Asked how he'd approach Sale, he said he'd "hopefully get a fastball on the plate and try to knuckle it like Bryce (Harper) did there," referring to Harper's opposite field single.
+Asked how he'd approach Sale, he said he'd "hopefully get a fastball on the plate and try to knuckle it like Bryce [Harper] did there," referring to Harper's opposite-field single.
 "See if I can get something early and get my A swing on it."
 And it went exactly like that, with Murphy getting the first-pitch single before the broadcast even had time to introduce him.

 17. Jose Ramirez vs. Carlos Martinez: 11.5 points (ground ball single)